giterica/giterica.io/README.md

 # serve with hot reload at localhost:8080
 npm start

-# build for production with minification
+# build for production with minification into docker/dist
 npm run build

 # build docker image